Skip to main content

 Supervisor name: Bernadette Murphy

-• Students will assist in recruiting and testing participants, and performing data analysis.
+Student responsibilities/tasks: Student will assist in recruiting and testing participants, and performing data analysis.
+They will acquire skills in:

 Student qualifications required:

-• Students need to have completed Intro to Movement Neuroscience and Motor Control and learning with strong grades.
+• Strong grades in Intro to Movement Neuroscience and Motor Control and Learning (or equivalent).

 Expected training/skills to be received by the Student: